 - Confidentiality by using Confidentiality-preserving adapters such as DECO and Town Crier, confidentiality computation, and support for confidential layer-2 systems.

 - Order-fairness for transactions

-- Minimisation of trust by using DONs to facilitate a trustworthy layer of support for smart contracts along with other systems that depend on oracles by using decentralisation.
+- Minimization of trust by using DONs to facilitate a trustworthy layer of support for smart contracts along with other systems that depend on oracles by using decentralization.

 - Incentive-based security by rewarding the nodes that participate in the ecosystem.

 In terms of transaction speed, Chainlink can process a transaction every 15 seconds, with a safe transaction time of 5 to 7.5 minutes because between 20 and 30 blocks are needed to make the transaction irreversible.

 What are the main uses for Chainlink?

 Chainlink is a decentralized network that consists of nodes that are launched on the Ethereum blockchain, powering the network by using decentralized data providers or oracles.

 Chainlink provides real-world data from different sources to on-chain smart contracts by using the oracles.
 LINK is the native token for Chainlink, and it is used to pay node operators on the network.

 The value and the demand for the LINK token depend on the number of network operators who work on the off-chain part of the overall network.
 LINK only serves one purpose, and this is as a payment currency for Node operators.